Advanced Manufacturing

 Innovation Factory

-Initially launched in 2023 as a 30,000-square-foot facility at the El Paso International Airport, Phase 1 provided qualified companies with access to space, targeted incentives, and business support through $3 million in federal grant funding.
-Building on its early success and increasing demand, the facility has since expanded to 50,000 square feet, enabling continued business growth and capacity for additional companies.
-As part of a broader regional economic strategy, the Innovation Factory complements the development of the 250-acre Advanced Manufacturing District, helping to drive innovation, attract high-quality jobs, and strengthen the region’s position within the manufacturing and defense industries.
+Launched in 2023 at the El Paso International Airport, the Innovation Factory began as a 30,000-square-foot facility providing companies with space, incentives, and business support through $3 million in federal funding.
+Due to growing demand, the facility expanded to 50,000 square feet to support additional business growth and capacity.
+The Innovation Factory also complements the 250-acre Advanced Manufacturing District, helping drive innovation, job creation, and regional growth in the manufacturing and defense industries.

 Learn More